 Overall, we at Master Services chose to use polyurethane for all out concrete leveling as it is more cost-effective, eco-friendly and offers a long lasting support that will help prevent even further concrete settlement.

 Master Services is East Tennessee's trusted concrete leveling contractor.
-Schedule an estimate in Kingsport, Cleveland, Hixson, Powell, Ooltewah, Cookeville, Morristown or nearby to learn more about why polyurethane is our top choice for repairing sunken driveways, sidewalks and more!
+Schedule an estimate in Kingsport, Cleveland, Hixson, Dalton, GA, Powell, Ooltewah, Cookeville or nearby to learn more about why polyurethane is our top choice for repairing sunken driveways, sidewalks and more!